yve-han/Automating_Tasks_Samples/README.md

 - Computes statistics like mean, median, and 95th percentile for DPML
 - Generates a formatted DataFrame for visualization in Power BI
 - Useful for fab efficiency and variability monitoring
+- Used as a initiation point to develop more comprehensive company-wide PowerBI dashboard

 ---